Scottin3d/Disassembler/README.md

 ![Imgur](https://i.imgur.com/sVak8Vn.png)

 ## Exception Report

+### Limitations
+Opcodes & Effective Addresses
+1. This program is limited to the opcode and effective addresses listed above.
+While significant testing was done to ensure that the supported codes functioned properly, there is a chance that unspoorted opcodes will not trigger a bad instrction as intended.
+See above for more detail about bad instructions.

+Ending
+1. If Y/y is not pressed the program will end.
+If nothing is entered and return is pressed, the program will end.

+### Know Bugs

 ## Team Assignments and Report
 We used a spread sheet with tasks and assignments to track progress of our project.
 It broke down the project into small tasks which each contributor self-assigning a role.
 Tasks were marked either "Not Started, In Progress, or Testing".
 Once a task had successfully passed a test case, it was marked complete.